 The Population Register Centre's liability related to the provision of certificate services is determined under the valid cooperation agreements and pursuant to the provisions in the Tort Liability Act (412/1974).
+In addition, the requirements laid down in the Act on Strong Electronic Identification and Electronic Signatures (617/2009) apply to the Population Register Centre.

-7.4.11 Retention of information pertaining to certificates
+6.4.11 Retention of information pertaining to certificates